(Originally published in 2017)

 As someone who wasn't too fond of the 32/64-bit era, once we had finally moved past that to systems like the PS2, Dreamcast, Xbox, and GameCube, I came to like 3D gaming a lot more.
 Developers were getting the hang of navigating a 3D space, and the graphics, even at their worst, were lightyears ahead of anything the previous generation had to offer.
 Still, 2D gaming was where my heart was, and seeing the Game Boy Advance in action managed to get me more excited for portable gaming than I had been in a very long time.

-Trust me, it's cooler in person.
+It's even cooler in person.

 Anyway, seeing that Super Mario Advance looked like Super Mario Bros.
 2 was pretty exciting.
 Seeing what Golden Sun looked like was really exciting.
 Seeing that the GBA Mario Kart was going to be more like the Super NES game was really, really exciting.
 And past the poster, when I got my hands on a magazine showing off the launch lineup and I saw Castlevania: Circle of the Moon, exciting no longer covered it.
 I was getting what appeared to be a sequel to Symphony of the Night, and I was going to be able to play it anywhere.
 Sold.